eamanola/systemmonitor/README.md

 [sensors-server/adb](https://github.com/eamanola/sensors-server/tree/master/adb) contains some useful commands for interacting with the phone, eg sleep / wakeup / and unlock, over usb.

-# Development
+# Development & building

-This is a vanilla react-native, with all ts stripped out. please see below, and refer to react-native sources for more info.
+This is a vanilla react-native, with all ts stripped out. please see below, and refer to react-native sources for more info on howtos.

 # React-native
 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).